reflagcom/javascript/packages/cli/README.md

 ## AI-Assisted Development

 Reflag provides powerful AI-assisted development capabilities through rules and Model Context Protocol (MCP).
-These flags help your AI development tools better understand your flags and provide more accurate assistance.
+These features help your AI development tools better understand your flags and provide more accurate assistance.

 ### Reflag Rules (Recommended)

 The `rules` command helps you set up AI-specific rules for your project.
-These rules enable AI tools to better understand how to work with Reflag and flags and how they should be used in your codebase.
+These rules enable AI tools to better understand how to work with Reflag flags and how they should be used in your codebase.

 ```bash
 npx reflag rules [--format <cursor|copilot>] [--yes]